 Choosing Test-Optional at SCU

-Santa Clara University is in the second year of a two-year “test-optional” policy for first-year and transfer students.
-Scores on the SAT or ACT are not required for students applying to Santa Clara University for the Winter 2022 or Fall 2022 terms.
+Santa Clara University is extending its “test-optional” policy for first-year and transfer students until 2023.
+Scores on the SAT or ACT are not required for students applying to Santa Clara University for 2022 or 2023 terms.
 As a test-optional university, students still have the option to submit any standardized test score results they’ve received.
 A student who chooses not to submit standardized test scores will be at no disadvantage in our admission or merit scholarship review processes.

 Where does an applicant select having ACT/SAT scores reviewed or not?

 On the Common Application Supplement Questions for SCU, the following question will be required of all first-year applicants: Do you want your test scores considered?